Cooperative Education / Internships

 - Fulfill the “experience required” stipulation associated with many job openings.

-Coop Ed units apply toward
+Coop Ed units apply toward the following:

 - Social Security benefits